 And here's the part that matters most.
 This isn't only for people whose ads already work.
 If your ads are profitable, this compounds them — lower cost, more buyers, automatically.
 And if they've been inconsistent, that's almost always because they've been trained on the wrong signal the whole time, so this is the actual fix.
 Either way, you come out ahead — that's why it's the number-one improvement.

 So here's the offer, and the risk is on us.
-Ninety-seven a month, flat — fourteen days free first, no card up front.
-Billing only begins on the later of fourteen days or ten successful uploads, and even then you've got sixty days for a full refund if your numbers don't move.
+Forty-seven a month, locked for life — founders rate, fourteen days free first, no card up front.
+Billing only begins on the later of fourteen days or fifteen successful uploads, and even then you've got sixty days for a full refund if your numbers don't move.
 We don't get paid until you do.

 About 30 minutes start to live — and the easiest win your ad account's had in a while.